sternenseemann/sternenblog/README.md

 See [template.h](./template.h) and [simple.c](./templates/simple.c).

 ## Is it anyhow useful?
 Oh yes.
-And it will take you to the stars!
+And it will take you to the stars! :stars: